zhenging/hist207b/notes/01_study_guide/final_exam_study_guide.md

 #### Part I: Third Midterm Exam Section
 This section of the final exam consists of 50 multiple-choice questions worth two points each.
 These questions will cover all of the materialon the current (third) course calendar.
 Please keep your eye on your class notes, text study guide notes, articles, film transcripts, evidence sheets, etc.
++ World War II and Cold War
++ Civil Rights
++ The Vietnam War and Its Aftermath
++ The Rise of Conservatism
++ The History of Climate Change

 #### Part II: Comprehensive Section
 This section of the final exam consists of 25 multiple-choice questions worth two points each.
 These questions will be drawn from the terms listed below.
-Use your class notes, textbook study guide notes, articles, and documentssuch as your evidence sheets to review these terms.
+Use your class notes, textbook study guide notes, articles, and documents such as your evidence sheets to review these terms.

-black codes
+Black codes

-main features of Johnson's program of reconstruction main features of the Radical Republicans' program of reconstruction Freedmen's Bureau
+Main features of Johnson's program of reconstruction

+Main features of the Radical Republicans' program of reconstruction

+Freedmen's Bureau

 Fourteenth Amendment